-Policy Rebalancing
+Policy rebalancing

 But there was a key challenge.
-At the time, most market participants, businesses, and households expected the Fed to maintain near-zero interest rates until late 2022 or even 2023.5 Moreover, while the asset purchase program had begun to wind down that November, it was not expected to conclude until the middle of 2022.6
+At the time, most market participants, businesses, and households expected the Fed to maintain near-zero interest rates until late 2022 or even 2023.
+Moreover, while the asset purchase program had begun to wind down that November, it was not expected to conclude until the middle of 2022 (Board of Governors 2021a).

 A long history suggests that surprising people with abrupt changes to policy can be costly, potentially disrupting financial intermediation and leaving lenders and borrowers unprepared.
 And because people have come to expect that the Fed will be transparent about its projected policy actions, catching people off guard can also erode hard-won trust.
 So, FOMC participants communicated that policy could change earlier than previously thought.
-In December 2021, the FOMC announced it would phase out its asset purchase program more rapidly and be prepared to raise rates as early as March 2022.7
+In December 2021, the FOMC announced it would phase out its asset purchase program more rapidly and be prepared to raise rates as early as March 2022 (Board of Governors 2021b, c).